peymansh68/V2Marz/README.md

 Update Options: The app has a built-in feature to reload subscription data from the URL.

-Ping All: The "Ping All" option helps test the handshakes of all configurations, sending them to google.com for verification.
+Ping All: The "Ping All" option helps test the handshakes of all configurations, via google.com.

 User-Friendly: V2Marz is designed to be simple and intuitive for end-users.